rjetalpuria/The-Space-War/README.md

 -> The Character/Paddle width increases based on current seconds and score.
 CHARACTER

 -> The volume of the background music changes depending on the score and the current minute on clock.--SOUND

+-> (randomly)Picks a colors for the items in the title screen and ‘score’ text in game play and then sets its whiteness based on mouseX--DRAWING GRAPHICS & mouse mvmt.

+-> (randomly)Picks a colors for the items in game play (except ‘score’ text) and then sets its whiteness based on mouseY. --DRAWING GRAPHICS & mouse mvmt.